audgirka/ansible-portal-chart/README.md

 1. Ensure you have already completed the ["Create plugin registry"](#create-plugin-registry) step.
 2. Click the "Create" button at the top of the modal dialog on the chart page.
+3. Create secrets as indicated in the ['Create OpenShift secrets](#create-openshift-secrets) section.
-3. Update values as indicated in the Production ["Update values file" section](#update-values-file).
+4. Update values as indicated in the Production ["Update values file" ](#update-values-file) section.
-4. Click "Create" at the bottom of the page to launch the deployment.
+5. Click "Create" at the bottom of the page to launch the deployment.

 ### Installing from local chart repository

 **Procedure**

 1. Ensure you have already completed the ["Create plugin registry"](#create-plugin-registry) step, or switched to the development environment.
+2. Create secrets as indicated in the ['Create OpenShift secrets](#create-openshift-secrets) section.
-2. Update your own values file as indicated in the Production ["Update values file" section](#update-values-file) or Development ["Update values file" section](#update-values-files) sections.
+3. Update your own values file as indicated in the Production ["Update values file" section](#update-values-file) or Development ["Update values file" section](#update-values-files) sections.
-3. Use the following command to install the chart:
+4. Use the following command to install the chart:

     ```console
     helm install <install-name> <path-to-chart> -f <your-values-file>